top of page

 Welcome to Our Blog

-The method section lays out the process that you employed in collecting your data or carrying out your experiment.
+The method section of your research paper lays out the process that you employed in collecting your data or carrying out your experiment.
 It is especially important for scientific papers or articles that are meant to be published in peer-reviewed scientific journals because of the principle of reproducibility.

 Picture of a scientist looking through a microscope in a lab to represent Methods.